keystonejs/prisma-day-2021-workshop/README.md

 https://www.youtube.com/watch?v=vkcxgagQ4bM

 and almost works out the box in `ts`.
-Currently investigating complications caused by interactions with `async`, `Promise<T>` etc. Getting a version of Bartosz's elegant code working under `ts` looks doable, but its also likely to run into subtle type issues.
+Currently investigating complications caused by interactions with `async`, `Promise<T>` etc. A version of Bartosz's elegant code working under `ts` is complete.
 The lack of Haskell type matching makes providing a coroutine/Haskell sytle do notation to `ts` very fiddly.
 This is Bartosz's main point, imho.
 If you can't interpret recursively typed monadic code in terms of mutually recursive coroutines, your functional language will be limited (like the `C++` std library is).
 However, it is sufficient for non-recursive chains, and many use cases are.

-How to code where: `true/false` in `gql` without touching keystone core code.

-Extend type `WhereInput` to be `WhereInput` | `true` | `false` ... is yet to be tested as a patch to core.
-Can this work as a local patch?
-To be investigated ...
+Only trampolines left to implement in the MaybeIOPromise family of monads, which will be deployed for error checking, because they do this very well, even without a tramoline.

 ## Additional functionality from upstream main